drashland/drash/README.md

 ---

 ## Table of Contents

 - [Overview](#overview)
 - [Contributing](#contributing)
 - [License](#license)

 ## Overview

-`deno-drash-middleware` contains a list of Drash-approved middleware you can use with your Drash application.
-Be aware that these middlewares differ a lot - some may use 3rd party dependencies whilst some won't.
-Here is the current list of middlewares:
+This repository contains Drash-approved middleware modules that you can use in your Drash application.
+Be aware that some modules may use third-party dependencies whilst some will not.
+Here is the current list of middleware modules:

-* (in progress)
+* [Dexter](./dexter) - Dexter is a logging middleware inspired by [expressjs/morgan](https://github.com/expressjs/morgan).

 Each middleware directory in this repository has a `README.md` file that shows you how to use the middleware.